-We’ve made all kinds of buntings and banners for parties and just-for-fun decorations.
+We’ve made all kinds of buntings, garlands, and banners for parties and just-for-fun decorations all year round.
 And you know how often we do stained glass and suncatcher art activities.
-So when I thought about combining the two I got a tingle down my spine.

 Here’s how we did it.

 How to Make a Bunting with Melted Crayons

 First, grate your crayons on the cheese grater and put the shavings into separate compartments of a divided container or a muffin tin.
 Small bowls would work just as well.

 - Create your crayon shaving sandwich

 Arrange your crayon shavings on half of a folded over piece of wax paper.

 Then, fold the other half over the shavings, creating a “sandwich”.